High Times: Comics

-By 1976, High Times was publishing comics in its pages, by the likes of underground comix creators like Gilbert Shelton ("The Fabulous Furry Freak Brothers"), Kim Deitch, Josh Alan and Drew Friedman, Bill Griffith ("Zippy the Pinhead"), Paul Kirchner ("Dope Rider"), Milton Knight ("Zoe"), Spain Rodriguez ("Trashman"), Dave Sheridan, Frank Thorne, and Skip Williamson ("Snappy Sammy Smoot").
+By 1976, High Times was publishing comics in its pages, by the likes of underground comix creators such as Gilbert Shelton ("The Fabulous Furry Freak Brothers"), Kim Deitch, Josh Alan and Drew Friedman, Bill Griffith ("Zippy the Pinhead"), Paul Kirchner ("Dope Rider"), Milton Knight ("Zoe"), Spain Rodriguez ("Trashman"), Dave Sheridan, Frank Thorne, and Skip Williamson ("Snappy Sammy Smoot").
 Later, artists like Bob Fingerman and Mary Wilshire contributed comics to High Times as well.

 Notable contributors and staff members

 Andrew Weil was a regular contributor to High Times from 1975 to 1983.
 For a time, William Levy served as the magazine's European editor.

 In 1976, Bruce Eisner became a contributing editor for the magazine.
 Chip Berlet was the magazine's Washington, D.C. bureau chief in the Seventies.
 Jeff Goldberg was an editor in 1978–1979.

 Kyle Kushman is a former cultivation reporter for High Times and has been a contributing writer for over 20 years.

 Bobby Black had a long association with High Times, from 1994 to 2015, including being a senior editor and columnist.
 His involvement at High Times included production director and associate art director; writing the monthly lifestyle and entertainment column "Almost Infamous"; writing feature articles and interviews; creator and producer of the magazine's annual Miss High Times beauty pageant; producer and host of the annual High Times Doobie Awards for music; lead reporter, judge, and competition coordinator for the Cannabis Cup and the High Times Medical Cannabis Cup; and A&R, producer, liner notes and art director for High Volume: The Stoner Rock Collection CD (High Times Records).

 At age 19, Zena Tsarfin started as an intern for the magazine.
 She later returned to High Times, serving as the magazine's managing editor until 2001 and then again from March 2006 to January 2007.
 From 2014 to 2016, Tsarfin was High Times' director of digital media.

 Danny Danko is the magazine's former Senior Cultivation Editor.

-The careers of a number of writers/editors from the comics industry overlapped with High Times, including Tsarfin, Josh Alan Friedman (High Times managing editor, 1983), Lou Stathis (High Times editor, late 1980s), Ann Nocenti (High Times editor, 2004), and most significantly, John Holmstrom, who began to work for the magazine as Managing Editor in 1987, was soon promoted to Executive Editor, and in 1991 was promoted to Publisher and President.
+The careers of a number of writers/editors from the comics industry overlapped with High Times, including Tsarfin, Josh Alan Friedman (High Times managing editor, 1983), Lou Stathis (High Times editor, late 1980s), Ann Nocenti (High Times editor, 2004), and most significantly, John Holmstrom, who began to work for the magazine as managing editor in 1987, was soon promoted to executive editor, and in 1991 was promoted to publisher and president.
 In 1996 he stepped aside to launch and oversee the High Times website, and left the magazine for good in 2000.

+Andrew James Parker, a.k.a.
+Chewberto420, is a cannabis photographer and author, based out of the Western United States (predominantly Huntington Beach, California and Pagosa Springs, Colorado), who has made contributions to the magazine since 2016.
+Parker is known for his images based in macro photography.
+He discovered naturally occurring purple hash through experimentation with anthocyanins within cannabis.